While online shopping may be more popular these days, Americans are still spending a substantial amount of time (and money) at supermarkets.

 3. You Forget to Download a Grocery-Shopping App

-Conserving cash is especially important since your dollar isn't stretching as far at the supermarket.
+Conserving cash is especially important when your dollar isn't stretching as far at the supermarket.

-Food prices have jumped 4.5 percent since June 2019, according to Food Price Outlook, a monthly report from the USDA.
-And to make matters worse, the USDA forecasts that they'll continue to increase between 2.5 and 3.5 percent by year's end.
+Food prices have jumped 9.5 percent since February 2022, according to Food Price Outlook, a monthly report from the USDA.
+And to make matters worse, the USDA forecasts that they'll continue to increase another 7.5 percent this year.

 One simple way to shop smartly and strategically is to download a grocery-shopping app.
 From cash back to gift cards and other rewards, there's an abundance of free apps that offer some seriously sweet savings.